eclipse-emfcloud/emfcloud/README.md

-# emf.cloud
+# EMF.cloud

-This is the umbrella project for the [emf.cloud](https://projects.eclipse.org/projects/ecd.emfcloud) project.
+EMF.cloud is the umbrella project for components and technologies making it easy to build web-based modeling tools, integrated e.g. in VSCode, Eclipse Theia and other cloud-enabled IDEs and tools.

 For more information, please visit the [EMF.cloud Website](https://www.eclipse.org/emfcloud/).
 If you have questions, contact us on our [discussions page](https://github.com/eclipse-emfcloud/emfcloud/discussions) and have a look at our [communication and support options](https://www.eclipse.org/emfcloud/contact/).